NathanielJS1541/pebble_protectors/docs/getting_started/02_git_good.md

 This guide will get you started with `git` repositories using a `git` client of your choice.
 You may be wondering why this isn't grouped with the [Installing Required Programs](./01_required_programs.md) guide, but it just got too long because of the choices in here.

-This guide will walk you through the basic functionality of `git`, and by the end of it you will end up creating a pull request to add your name and a scene for yourself to the repo.
+This guide will walk you through the basic functionality of `git`, and by the end of it you will end up creating a pull request to add your name and a level for yourself to the repo.

 <!-- omit from toc -->
 ## Contents